Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 The Name above all names, of course is Jesus: the Proud GodFather’s favored Eucharistic Son born just 270 miles to the Northeast from the Center of the World.
 The same area soon after birth the Holy Family returned, instantly from Joseph’s visionill return, in flight, to a Jewish enclave near Cairo, Egypt.
 (Sorry folks, Len never knows when to quit.)

-San Diego, you have win-win at your fingertips but you are starting 2024-5 pulling defeat out of the jaws of victory.
+San Diego, you have win-win at your fingertips but you stated 2024-5 pulling defeat out of the jaws of victory.
+Now we face 26-27!!!

 All need to be following what your conference and pope developed, the CCC definition as if it matters.
 Because it does.

-I woke early on Sept 26th morning on the twins feast day, Drs.
+I woke early on on Sept 26th morning on the twins feast day, Drs.
 Cosmos & Damian, and noted that Relevant Radio’s Cale Clark was subbing in for Dr. Patrick Madrid, the eminent Harvard Biotacologist; the first thing our healthy dose of Canadian Cale and wisdom shared was about a novel idea out of San Diego.
 I had just called in to the beautiful Randi ready to dialogue with Cale, just before he lowered this bombshell.
+It became a national embarrassment and issue.

 “The Diocese of San Diego has banned homeschooling groups from meeting on its properties, according to a September 1 policy in the diocesan handbook.
 (I guess it’s so much easier to quietly print it instead of convening sessions at the diocese or parish level.)